matxakav/OT-NWbasedOnGNS3/network/ics/nodes/ONOS.md

 ![image](../../../assets/ONOS%20App.png)

 When we want to update an app component, we first deactivate and delete it, and then upload and activate the new one.

+Read the full [ONOS wiki](https://wiki.onosproject.org) for guides, tutorials, and other useful information.

+- Ensure to read [this article](https://wiki.onosproject.org/display/ONOS/System+Components) to have a systematic overview of ONOS.
+- Practice ONOS + Mininet from [this article](https://wiki.onosproject.org/display/ONOS/Basic+ONOS+Tutorial).